 Guest User Guest User

-4th Sunday of Easter - Sunday 5pm
+Solemnity of the Most Holy Trinity - Sunday 5pm

 Welcome to Our Lady of Angels, where we strive "To love God, Embrace all People, and Share the Gospel Joyfully."
 Visit our website to find out more about our community.